PatrickKyei/exception/_posts/2024-06-22-build-whatever-you-want-build-mental-mastery.md

 i.
 If you have been reading these Letters from my website, I want to let you know that there will be a few upgrades over the next weeks.
 Spend your time exploring the new website.

-It would not be complete in the initil build.
+It would not be complete in the initial build.
 But I like to just build things and iterate on them, reducing the time between idea and execution.

 Thanks for reading.
 Talk next week.